Oops! Something went wrong while submitting the form.

 KYC verification includes knowing the identity of a customer, what potential risk(s) he/she may pose, and the financial activities tied to the person in question.
 An efficient Know Your Customer (KYC) process is built on three fundamental steps, and in the following order:

-- Customer Identification Program (CIP) is a set of actions to identify a customer and to verify her/his identity by using reliable, independent source documents, data or information.
+Customer Identification Program (CIP) is a set of actions to identify a customer and verify her/his identity by using reliable, independent source documents, data or information.

-- Customer Due Diligence (CDD) is a program run to determine if a potential client is trustworthy.
+Customer Due Diligence (CDD) is a program run to determine if a potential client is trustworthy.
 CDD is a critical element of mitigating risks and protecting yourself against criminals, terrorists, and Politically Exposed Persons (PEPs) who might present a risk.
-This process usually involves screening of international sanction- and watchlists.
+This process usually involves screening international sanction and watchlists.

 KYC Compliance is crucial to avoid huge fines, sanctions and reputational damage

-Electronic KYC Verification (eKYC) has become the new and efficient norm
+Electronic KYC verification has become the new norm